 Breast Reduction Can Improve Both Your Health and Appearance

 When back pain, skin irritation, and overall discomfort become an issue due to overly large breasts, a breast reduction procedure may be able to improve your health and comfort.
-Dr. Ashish K. Jain and Dr. Tahira I. Prendergast can perform this procedure at Jains Plastic Surgery, P.C.'s fully accredited ambulatory facility in Columbus, GA.
+Dr. Ashish K. Jain can perform this procedure at the fully accredited ambulatory plastic surgery facility in Columbus, GA.
 Although this procedure provides many great medical benefits, it can also help women achieve a perkier, more youthful bust line.
 By reducing your pain and achieving a more attractive appearance, you may even experience an improved quality of life.

 When to Seek Breast Reduction

 Breast reduction, also known as reduction mammoplasty, is sought for any number of reasons related to overly large breasts.
 If you are suffering from certain medical issues as a result of the size of your breasts, it may be time to meet with a surgeon about your options: